Osayi Alile

-Osayi Alile is a Nigerian entrepreneur, and human development expert.
+Osayi Alile is a Nigerian entrepreneur, an executive human development officer, a core professional and published columnist.
 In the course of her work in various roles, she has been active in entrepreneurship, education, youth development, and public leadership.
-She currently serves as the Chief Executive Officer of the Aspire Coronation Trust Foundation, also known as ACT Foundation, and the co-administrator of CACOVID.
+She currently serves as the chief executive officer of the Aspire Coronation Trust Foundation, also known as ACT Foundation, and the co-administrator of CACOVID.
 Osayi is a member of the African Leadership Network, The Future Awards Africa, and was the CSR Consultant at Access Bank Plc.

 Early life and education

-Osayi is the second of eight siblings and the daughter of late Apostle Hayford Alile, a pioneer of the Director-General of the Nigerian Stock Exchange (NSE) and a spiritual leader at St. Joseph Chosen Church of God (SJCCG) International.
+Osayi is the third of eight siblings and the daughter of late Apostle Hayford Alile, a pioneer of the Director-General of the Nigerian Stock Exchange (NSE) and a spiritual leader at St. Joseph Chosen Church of God (SJCCG) International.

-She had her primary education at Corona School in Lagos, and her secondary education at Federal Government College, in Warri.
+She had her primary education at Home Science Association School in Lagos, and her secondary education at Federal Government College, in Warri.
 She graduated with a B.Sc in Sociology from University of Lagos, and holds a Master’s Degree in Public Administration from Rutgers University, with an academic honor from Pi Alpha Alpha.
 She also possesses an Executive Certifications from Lagos Business School, International Institute for Management Development, Cranfield University, Harvard University, and Yale Global Executive Leadership.